kevinwlu/iot/lesson4/weather/README.md

 # Login with Django administration username (pi) and password

-# Click temperature data to add
+# Click location data to add

 # Location Stevens